 If you want to have full control over your phone, you want to install root-based applications, clean up bloatware, and generally hate the idea that a programmer has more control over your phone than you can, nothing can convince you to change opinion.
 You need to root your phone to get the benefits you want.
 However, since it has become much more difficult in recent years, make sure you have chosen a phone that is friendly to becoming root.

-However, if you just want a phone that comes with all the basic features that you can have with the latest version of android, then you do not have to root your phone and so you can enjoy the experience of the phone without you are worried about whether an application will lock you out or if another one steals your data.
+However, if you just want a phone that comes with all the basic features you can have with the latest version of android, then you do not need to root your phone and so you can enjoy the experience that the phone offers you without worry about whether a application will lock you out or if someone else steals them data you.

-And while there is definitely still a "need" to root a 2018 phone, it is not as prominent as it was in the early days of android.
-The common user can use a non-root phone quite easily and without problems, while someone who has realized that he wants to have his phone entirely his own, will not find any consolation in modern versions of the Android operating system.
+And while there is definitely still a "need" to root a 2018 phone today, it's not as prominent as it was in the early days of android.
+The common user can use with enough fluency and without problems, an unrooted phone, while someone who has realized that they want their phone to be completely their own will find no solace in modern versions of the Android operating system.